Banking, Money and Taxes in Russia

 Expats living in Russia will be deemed tax residents if they spend at least 183 days in the country in a single calendar year (twelve-month period); those who spend less than 183 days will be deemed tax non-residents.

-It is best to get professional advice on Russian taxation, as it can be very easy to fall foul of the law in this area.
+It is best to get professional advice on Russian taxation, as the rules may change with little notice and it can be very easy to fall foul of the law in this area.